 How Long Does the Procedure Take?

-The duration of a Micro FUE procedure typically ranges from 6 to 8 hours, depending on the number of grafts and whether the session is completed in a single day or divided into two sessions.
-High-graft sessions (e.g., 3,000–5,000 grafts) require two consecutive days for optimal precision and patient comfort.
+The duration of a Micro FUE procedure ranges from 6 to 8 hours, depending on the number of grafts and whether the session is completed in a single day or divided into two sessions.
+The average first-time procedure required 2,347 grafts in 2024, while high-graft sessions (e.g., 3,000 to 5,000 grafts) require two consecutive days for optimal precision and patient comfort (ISHRS Practice Census, 2025).

 How to Prepare for a Micro FUE Hair Transplant Surgery

-Following the right Hair Transplant Preparation steps significantly improve graft survival, minimize recovery time, and optimize long-term results.
+Following the right preparation steps improves graft survival, minimizes recovery time, and optimizes long-term results.

-- Stop Smoking and Alcohol (7–10 Days Before): Nicotine and alcohol impair blood circulation and delay healing.
+- Stop Smoking and Alcohol (7 to 10 Days Before): Nicotine and alcohol impair blood circulation and delay healing.
 Patients are advised to completely avoid smoking and alcohol at least one week prior to surgery.

 - Discontinue Blood Thinners and Supplements: Medications like aspirin, ibuprofen, and certain herbal supplements (e.g., ginseng, vitamin E, omega-3) increase bleeding risk.
 Always consult your doctor before making changes to prescriptions.